MicroFish91/portfolio-instruments-api/README.md

 The integration tests will automatically run using a Postgres test container, so no additional configuration is needed.

 ### 🚀 Deployment
 Before deploying, ensure that you've set the correct production environment variables.
-Example `.env` files are included at the project root.
+Example `.env` files are included at the project root under `env/`.

 For deployment: